Technology

 Banks beginning their agentic AI journey should focus on fundamentals:

-Evaluate whether your systems can support agent integration.
-Identify gaps in data access, API availability, and connectivity.
-Platform-based banks have significant advantages here.
+• Assess your architecture: Evaluate whether your systems can support agent integration.
+Identify gaps in data access, API availability, and connectivity to build an AI-native bank.

 The banks succeeding with agentic AI share a common approach: they're treating it as an architectural and operational initiative, not just an AI project.
 The foundation determines what's possible.